 Disadvantages of Direct Market Access (DMA)

-• A Penalty is imposed on the traders whose account is inactive or has not trade enough in a particular time period.
+• A Penalty is imposed on the traders whose account is inactive or has not to trade enough in a particular time period.
 Traders need to be regular in trading.

 • DMA is known for variable spreads.
 It does not include fixed spreads.
 DMA is risky as trading in the variable spread is riskier than fixed spreads.